 The Northern Michigan property market is at the end of a 10-year structural correction cycle.

-Leading Indicators show inventory levels at below long term absorption averages.
+Leading Indicators show inventory levels below long-term absorption averages.

 Capital markets are improving as a result of the biggest stock market run-up in modern economic history.